Katti Batti

-Katti Batti is a 2015 Indian Hindi-language romantic comedy film directed, co-produced, and written by Nikkhil Advani and produced by Siddharth Roy Kapur under the banner of UTV Motion Pictures.
+Katti Batti is a 2015 Indian Hindi-language romantic comedy film directed, co-produced, and written by Nikhil Advani and produced by Siddharth Roy Kapur under UTV Motion Pictures and Emmay Entertainment.
 The film stars Imran Khan and Kangana Ranaut in the lead roles.
-The film marked the final film appearance of Imran Khan.
+The film marked the final film appearance of Imran Khan for over ten years, before his cameo in Happy Patel: Khatarnak Jasoos (2026).